RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 ## Data processing
 * Drop the meaningless columns
-** Dropping non-numeric columns that are not useful.
+ * Dropping non-numeric columns that are not useful.
+E.g. director name, actors names.
 * Deal with the NAN in data
   * I use mean imputation to estimate the missing values for the features where it makes sense.
 Mean imputation is a common interpolation technique, where I replace the missing values (NAN) with the mean value of the entire feature column.
 This is done to minimize the loss of information, and an alternative instead of dropping observations.
   * E.g. If the year of the movie's release is missing, then I drop the observation, since it does not makes sense to estimate this year based on other movies.
-* I examine the IMDb scores of movies in the period 2002-2018, hence movies from earlier than 2000 have been dropped.
+* I examine the IMDb scores of movies in the period 2000-2018, hence movies from earlier than 2000 have been dropped.
 This is done to account for changes in movie budgets, the entrence of the internet, and improvement of technology.

 ## Data after processing
 The mean of the 2041 included movies' IMDb's ratings in the period 2000-2018 is approximately 6.30 and with a standard deviation of approximately 0.99.
 The distribution looks as the following: